puzzlet/WikiAtlas_scripts/README.md

 NOTE : THIS DOCUMENTATION IS UNDER INTENSIVE WRITING.
+SECTIONS TITLES CONTAINS A (...%) TO EXPRESS THE SECTION'S DEGREE OF COMPLETION.

 # WikimapsAtlas
 ## Introduction